jackcahalane/azure-fundamentals-notes/README.md

 Can export **ARM Template** from a resource or from a resource group.

-Increase default limits for how many of select resouces of each type can be provisioned per Azure Region.
+Increase default limits for how many of select resources of each type can be provisioned per Azure Region.
 Can be accomplished via **ARM**.
 Lets you increase default limits but doesn't let you exceed hard limits.

 What is unique about **Azure Government** is that it is only available in the United States.

 ## Describe Core Azure Services
 **Windows Virtual Desktop (WVD)** supports Remote Desktop clients on Windows Desktop, Web, Android, MacOS, iOS, and Microsoft Store Client.

-Can use **WVD** with your existing Microsoft 365 ir Wubdiws oer-user license.
+Can use **WVD** with your existing Microsoft 365 or Windows user license.
 Only pay for VM where WVD runs.

 **Spot VMs** don't use standard SLA for Azure VMs.